Skip to content

-We encourage you to use these definitions in your proposals, publications, and websites.
-Please credit National Digital Inclusion Alliance and link to this page as a resource.
+Below you will find definitions for terms that are foundational in digital inclusion work.
+NDIA encourages you to use these definitions in proposals, publications, and websites.
+Please credit National Digital Inclusion Alliance and feel free to link to NDIA’s definitions as a resource.

 Digital Divide